 - Normal Oily Skin

-The skin type which presents as normal oily shows both excessive oil production and an oily look throughout the T-zone regions.
-The skin possesses both adequate moisture levels and enough oil even though it has a typical oil distribution.
+The skin type which presents as normal oily shows.
+Both excessive oil production and an oily look throughout the T-zone regions.
+The skin possesses both adequate moisture levels and enough oil, even though it has a typical oil distribution.
 People who have this skin type find it simpler to handle their condition when compared to other types. - Combination Oily Skin

 Pre- and Post-Treatment Care for Oily Skin